cloudevents/spec/protobuf-format.md

 ## Abstract

-[Protocol Buffers][proto-home] is a mechanism for marshalling structured data.
-This document defines how CloudEvents are represented using [version 3][proto-3] of that specification.
+[Protocol Buffers][proto-home] is a mechanism for marshalling structured data, this document defines how CloudEvents are represented using [version 3][proto-3] of that specification.

 In this document the terms *Protocol Buffers*, *protobuf*, and *proto* are used